olifrost/nfn/faq.md

 Nice Fake News uses a common technique called 'dark posting'.
 It means posts can be promoted without being made public.
 This makes it harder to regulate what information is being shared.

 **How can I help?**
 Share a story in your feed and spread some niceness.
-Also, if you are a writer you can [write a story](/submit), if you are a hacker you can [seed a story](/joinus), and if you have money you can [fund story promotions](/donate) in cash or bitcoin.
+If you're a writer you can [write a story](/submit), if you are a hacker you can [seed a story](/joinus), and if you have money you can [fund story promotions](/donate) in cash or bitcoin.

 **Can I use the images on this site?**
 Yes.